Technology Trends 2021

 The CDC approved vaccines by Pfizer and Moderna, and shortlisted vaccines in Phase 3 Clinical Trials from AstraZeneca, Janssen, and Novavax (as of January 2021).
 Interestingly, different vaccines pursue different strategies for developing immunity and may have different levels of efficacy.

 Propel(x) hosted a panel discussion on the topic of remaining challenges for the COVID-19 vaccine in December of 2020.
-Moderated by Hemai Parthasarathy from Breakout Ventures, speakers include Dr. John Lewis from Aegis Life, Una Ryan from the women-focused angel investment group Golden Seeds and Jenny Yip from Adjuvant Capital.
-If you are interested in learning more about vaccine development and some of the unique dynamics of investing in vaccines, you can watch the full conversation in the YouTube video linked below.
+Moderated by Hemai Parthasarathy from Breakout Ventures, speakers include Dr. John Lewis from Aegis Life, Una Ryan from the women-focused investment group Golden Seeds and Jenny Yip from Adjuvant Capital.
+If you are interested in learning more about vaccine development and some of the unique dynamics of investing as a tech angel investor in vaccines, you can watch the full conversation in the YouTube video linked below.

 One emerging company with a differentiated approach to vaccine delivery is the startup Aegis Life.
 Led by Dr. John Lewis, Aegis leverages a novel gene delivery platform technology which was developed by sister company Entos Pharmaceuticals to address the challenge of delivering medicine inside human cells.
 Aegis uses Fusogenix to quickly prototype nucleic acid-based vaccines and other infectious disease therapies.

 COVID-19 forever changed our lives and the way we lived and will no doubt continue to influence the pace of infectious disease investment and innovation.
 As evidenced by the Moderna vaccine, new technologies and medicine based on genetic payloads represents the dawning of a new frontier.